For information about the Mouthmouthshire walking festival visit http://www.walkinginmonmouthshire.org/

 Take a walk on the Wales side

-There are six separate pamphlets, each with clear instructions, historical information, a detailed map and drawings of relevant buildings of interest, flowers and fauna all drawn by Eira, a former biology teacher.
+There are six separate pamphlets, each with clear instructions, historical information, detailed map and drawings of relevant buildings of interest, flowers and fauna all drawn by Eira, a former biology teacher.
 We also have a family walk around Skenfrith Castle, the War Memorial and St. Bridget’s church.
 Called ‘The Skenfrith Sleuth’, it is very popular with the younger walkers and their parents!

 Come and enjoy this beautiful and unspoiled area of Wales and ask about one of our Walking Breaks in Wales packages.